-In 2012, members of the UN Environment Management Group prepared a A Framework for Advancing Environmental and Social Sustainability in the UN system.
-The Framework provides a basic architecture for integrating environmental and social sustainability measures into policies, programmes, and operations of the UN, and provides recommendations about measures to be taken at the individual agency level as well as across the UN-system.
+The Framework for Advancing Environmental and Social Sustainability in the UN system (2012) provides a basic architecture for integrating environmental and social sustainability measures into policies, programmes, and operations of the UN, and provides recommendations about measures to be taken at the individual agency level as well as across the UN-system.

 In 2015, the EMG carried out a pilot project to test the utility of the ESS Framework and the Interim Guide in seven volunteer United Nations (UN) entities.
 The pilot was initiated with a view to share lessons learned, improve the understanding of the practical implications of implementing the Sustainability Framework, and to improve the Framework and the Guide based on the pilot agencies’ experiences in applying them in practice.
 A Synthesis Report with the results of the pilot project can be found here.